AstrobioMike/genome-assembly-summary/README.md

-# genome-assembly-summary
+# Genome assembly summary
-Snakemake workflow for generating and combine genome assembly stats and taxonomy info.
-Internally used with GeneLab.
+Snakemake workflow for generating and combining genome assembly stats and taxonomy info.

 It uses: